Contact one of the curators below for questions in their areas of expertise.

 General Email: firstname.lastname@example.org

 Library Hours: By appointment only

-All researchers must contact us by email or telephone before visiting, as an appointment is required to use the collections.
-All researchers will be asked to fill out a registration form (see above) beforehand or in-person and provide valid photo identification (such as UR ID or a driver's license).
+Although it is not required, we suggest that researchers contact us and register as a researcher prior to their visit.
+All researchers will be asked to fill out a registration form beforehand or in person and provide valid photo identification (such as UR ID or a driver's license).

 RBSCP has over 500 manuscript collections that are described in online finding aids.
 Each entry gives basic descriptive information about the subject and material in the collection, the size of the collection, and its provenance (how it came to RBSCP).
 Finding aids contain a short description of the collection and, in some cases, a box-by-box or folder-by-folder listing of its contents.

 Printed material -- books, maps, newspapers, journals -- is represented by author, title, and subject entries in the library's catalog.
 RBSCP also has a very strong collection of local history (Rochester and Western New York) materials and is the home of the University Archives.